Articles-Joey/articles-backups/README.md

 ## 📚 About

-Articles Backups was created to give users peace of mind knowing that their valuable content isn’t at the mercy of link rot or platform shutdowns.
-It’s a tool for digital preservation, research organization, and personal knowledge management.
+Articles Backups was created by ArticlesJoey as a side project.
+It's purpose is to assist in backup creation and management.
+Written in JavaScript and Node.JS it offers a lightweight backup manager in a easily understandable way.
+This allows easier contribution and lower attack vectors.

 Maintained by [Your Name](https://github.com/yourusername) and open to contributions from the community.